chenjr0719/AFS-docs/docs/portal/scenario.md

 	* model_name: Name the trained model, must .pkl type(e.g., model.pkl).
 	![](../_static/images/portal/scenario/2-19.png)
 	![](../_static/images/portal/scenario/2-20.png)
-	**Note:** Currently, it's supported the model is in .pkl and .h5 file types.

 	* Select Features: Select which fields are to be put into the model for training (can be multiple select).
 In the field, please select the fields KW_EQUIPMENT, KW_FAN, KW_SUMMARY, PRESSURE_OUTPUT, STATUS_FAN, VOLTAGE_INPUT, and EVENT.